stat660-f18/course-questions-wiki/week-09/README.md

 * Answer (yli110-stat660): Basically, SET stacks two data sets vertically, and MERGE combines two data sets horizontally.
 - Question (llopez37-stat660) Is this due to the fact that there are multiple ID variables with observation 2?
 - Question (whu8-stat660):What's the difference between concatenating and merging data sets?
+- Answer (jduan10-stat660):Match-merging combines observations from two or more data sets into a single observation in a new data set according to the values of a common variable, while concatenating appends the observations from one data set to another data set.
 - Question (anguyen152-stat660) : When should we use SET and when should we use MERGE ?
 - Question (jduan10-stat660): How’s the length of datasets be determined when concatenates data sets?